-- if a --luaconly option is given on the commandline, or - if the executable is named textuac
+- if a --luaconly option is given on the command line, or - if the executable is named textuac

-In this mode, LuaT_EX is exactly like luac from the standalone Lua distribution, except that it does not have the -l switch, and that it accepts (but ignores) the --luaconly switch.
+In this mode, LuaTEX is exactly like luac from the stand alone Lua distribution, except that it does not have the -l switch, and that it accepts (but ignores) the --luaconly switch.

-2.1.3 Other commandline processing
+3.1.3 Other commandline processing

-When the LuaT_EX executable starts, it looks for the --lua commandline option.
-If there is no --lua option, the commandline is interpreted in a similar fashion as in traditional pdfT_EX and Aleph.
+When the Lua T_EX executable starts, it looks for the --lua command line option.
+If there is no --lua option, the command line is interpreted in a similar fashion as the other T_EX engines.
 Some options are accepted but have no consequence.
 The following command-line options are understood: